seuros/matryoshka/README.md

 - **"Do I need to know Rust first?"** → No. Read Ruby code, then read Rust port side-by-side.
 Learn by comparison (~40% syntax coverage after 3-4 methods).

+- **"What about Zig?"** → Zig can provide speedup, but lacks the packaging story.
+Matryoshka lets gems consume published crates from [crates.io](https://crates.io).
+Zig is repo-dependent (no central registry).
+For Zig FFI anyway: [zig.rb](https://github.com/furunkel/zig.rb).

 ---

 **Start here:** [PHILOSOPHY.md](PHILOSOPHY.md) → Understand the "why" before the "how"